By: Marilyn L. Davis

 Probably in gambling terms, this is doubling down, knowing that a particular topic garners hits, we then maximized on the efforts by creating an opportunity for others to write about the topic.
 Click To Tweet

 We know what our readers like, and we make an effort to give them those kinds of posts, regardless of who wrote it.

 Should I get jealous of another writer who does well writing about memoir?
 Only if I’m foolish, and I try not to be that.
 If you’re afraid that someone will write a “better” post than you did about your topic, consider this:

-Then think about sending us a submission and see what kind of traffic you get.
+Then think about sending us a submission and see what kind of traffic you get to your site, your books, or on social media.
 You know I’ll be appreciative of your efforts.